DevelopingSpace/starchart/CONTRIBUTING.md

    Squash and merge pull requests to keep a clean commit history on the main branch.

+## Wiki

+You can visit our [wiki](https://github.com/DevelopingSpace/starchart/wiki/) for more useful documentation.

 ## Resources

 - [How to Contribute to Open Source][]